 - A-Team Firing: Small arms from anyone can't hit targets behind cover, or anyone just coming out of cover.
 Subverted with targets out in the open, who'll get mowed own almost instantly... but once an insurgent gets into cover, one can tear one's hair watching the entire fire team hitting anything but the insurgent as he pokes his head out to return fire (never mind, this should serve to pin him down...).
 One can actually see the SAW machine gun painting a nice halo of bullet impacts on the wall behind the insurgents head, but sparing the head itself.

-- Black and White Morality: In the black corner, you have a mass-murdering, death camp running and propaganda-chewing dictator from an Arabian backwash as well as a slew of fanatical terrorists who have been butchering innocent civilians worldwide.
+- Black-and-White Morality: In the black corner, you have a mass-murdering, death camp running and propaganda-chewing dictator from a Middle Eastern backwash as well as a slew of fanatical terrorists who have been butchering innocent civilians worldwide.
 In the white corner you have a Ragtag Bunch Of...
 Americans.

 - Bottomless Magazines: